j4ng5y/rng-deity/README.md

 Usage:
   rng-deity [flags]
+  rng-deity [command]

+Available Commands:
+  help         Help about any command new-religion Create a new religion file

 Flags:
-  -h, --help   help for rng-deity (This message)
+  -h, --help      help for rng-deity
+      --version   version for rng-deity

+Use "rng-deity [command] --help" for more information about a command.
 ```